Peculiarities of @ControllerAdvice in Spring MVC

 - For CGLIB option, Spring’s

-determines correctly the controller class package: it just takes the superclass of CGLIB-generated class (this will be the real controller class as written by us) and then takes its package.
-In this case,basePackages
+ControllerAdviceBeandetermines correctly the controller class package: it just takes the superclass of CGLIB-generated class (this will be the real controller class as written by us) and then takes its package.
+In this case,basePackagesof@ControllerAdviceworks correctly.

 But for the interface-proxy based option Spring has no ability to determine the real class of an instance wrapped with

-, so it tries to take the package of the Proxy
+Proxy, so it tries to take the package of the Proxy instance.
+But proxy.getClass().getPackage() returns null!

 To sum up: